Residency program director

 Total earned time

-The resident is required to staff one major and one minor holiday during the residency year.
+The resident is required to carry the on-call pager for one major and one minor holiday during the residency year.
+On-call may be completed remotely and does not require the resident to present on-site.

 Certifications